Rent-to-Own Townhouses: Best Options and How to Find Them

 Hire a realtor

-A real estate agent who has direct experience in the rent-to-own market and with townhouse properties can give you a few advantages:
+Engaging a real estate agent experienced in the rent-to-own market and townhouse properties can provide several advantages:

 Next steps